ingvijonasson/ljomi/content/articles/2021-08-26-drafts-in-netlifycms.md

     - { label: 'Draft', name: 'draft', widget: 'boolean', default: true }
 ```

-Then update the query for the posts so the query will only return the posts which have d `published` is `true`.
+Then update the query so it will only return posts which have `published` set to `true`.
 Your query could look like this.

 ```js
   async asyncData({ $content, params }) {